 the show.

 WHY NOW?
-As the world gets smaller, media gets bigger…power to reinvent cultural views, social norms, and force nations to evolve at an accelerated rate―AKA ‘Identity.’
-The Bamboo Wife is the real story of ‘East meets West’―
+Like today, media flourishes in extreme polarization…power to reinvent cultural views, social norms, and force nations to evolve at an accelerated rate―AKA ‘Identity.’
+The Bamboo Wife is the real story of ‘East meets West’―a territory seeking identity in a media storm.

 WHAT'S IT ABOUT?
 Jillian Pace (19, British American) on vacation in Hawaii, finds a shadow realm behind the aspirational affluent sugar culture: racism against Asians propped up with misinformation and missteps set to alter a nation’s destiny and hers.
 Vulnerable and fed up with socialites overlooking Japanese contributions, she leaps at a unique proposition (via Juni Fukawa, Nisei house servant/spy)―be strong like bamboo and bring equilibrium [for the Japanese] skewering elitism at the source―a powerful Honolulu newspaper where she works in two treacherous worlds as a spy for the Japanese.